Kate Atherley (she/her)

 Annabel Gomizelj (she/her)

-Annabel is also a proud Registered Early Childhood Educator.
+Annabel is proud of her background in early childhood education.
 This passion for education can be seen in all her classes, which are taught with patience and enthusiasm!
 She loves helping her students dive fearlessly into projects and showing them how to discover the endless possibilities a length of yarn can bring.

 Amelia Lyon (she/her)